Solar Energy Utilization can be an alternative way to…

 As Wikipedia says: “Solar energy, radiant light and heat from the sun, is harnessed using a range of ever-evolving technologies such as solar heating, solar photovoltaics, solar thermal electricity, solar architecture and artificial photosynthesis.”

-Our topic for today is Solar Energy for Heating, and for Generating Electricity.
+Our topic for today is Solar Energy Utilization for Heating Purposes and Generating Electricity.

 Principle: “Active solar heating systems use solar energy to heat a fluid — either liquid or air — and then transfer the solar heat directly to the interior space or to a storage system for later use.
 If the solar system cannot provide adequate space heating, an auxiliary or back-up system provides the additional heat.
 Liquid systems are more often used when storage is included, and are well suited for radiant heating systems, boilers with hot water radiators, and even absorption heat pumps and coolers.
 Both liquid and air systems can supplement forced air systems.” – as written by Energy.gov, http://energy.gov/energysaver/articles/active-solar-heating.